-Although this essay is a classic career goals essay, the expectation of the admission committee sets it apart.
-You have to think of a bigger picture and where you see yourself in the next 15-20 years.
-That is, you have to explain your short term goals, long term vision, and the broad impact you made on your industry, community, or country.
-Also, you have to illustrate how the skill set and experience acquired at Wharton will help you fill the gap between your present career and your long term goals.
+This essay is a standard career goals essay that asks applicants to explain their short-term goals, long-term vision, and how they will leverage resources at Wharton to achieve them.
+Explain how the skill set and experience acquired at Wharton will help you fill the gap between your present career and your long-term goals.
 The focus of this essay should not be on your professional history and key accomplishments, but on your career objectives and your 'fit' with the program.

 Then go ahead and explain how an MBA from Wharton will help you fill those knowledge gaps and how the resources and offerings at Wharton will support your goals.
 You can do this by conveying to the admission committee that you understand the Wharton community and what the school offers.
 Outline how you fit into the diverse Wharton community.
 Be specific about how your professional goals are in line with various resources and offerings at Wharton.
 Including specific information from your Wharton research and linking it to your goals and values is the key here.
 For instance, you could talk about how unique educational opportunities, culture, activities, student clubs and organizations, rich and flexible curriculum, and the accomplished faculty at Wharton can be a pathway to your goals.
 The bottom line is making a case for Wharton.

 Essay #2: Taking into consideration your background– personal, professional, and/ or academic- how do you plan to make specific, meaningful contributions to the Wharton community?
 (400 words)